Getting Started as a New Visiting or Nondegree Student

-- Select “Boulder Continuing Education” for Evening Credit and Online Credit classes.
+- Select “Boulder Continuing Education” for CE Evening Credit and CE Online Credit classes.

-Your invitation to enroll email will give you detailed information on registering for ACCESS, evening, and online courses.
+Your invitation to enroll email will give you detailed information on registering for ACCESS, CE Evening, and CE Online courses.

 Nondegree Prerequisite Approval

 If the undergraduate course in which you wish to enroll has prerequisites that have been met through coursework at another college, you must submit your unofficial transcript to Continuing Education for approval.
 Please include the student ID number included in your welcome email, the course(s) for which you would like to register, including the section number, and the courses on your transcript that you believe fulfill the required prerequisite courses. .

 There are some exceptions to this process, as some departments prefer to approve their own prerequisite courses.
 A Continuing Education Academic Advisor can provide more information if your course request needs further approval.